SanKolisetty/AlgoWizard/README.md

 We have created a Database by the name `swe_assign2`.
 It contains 10 tables.

-- `users`: Stores all the details of the user and their progress so far
+- `users` Stores all the details of the user and their progress so far
-- `array`: Stores the quiz questions of user
+- `array` Stores the quiz questions of user
-- `stack`: Stores the quiz questions of stack
+- `stack` Stores the quiz questions of stack
-- `queue`: Stores the quiz questions of queue
+- `queue` Stores the quiz questions of queue
-- `linkedlist`: Stores the quiz questions of linked list
+- `linkedlist` Stores the quiz questions of linked list
-- `linear_search`: Stores the quiz questions of linear search
+- `linear_search` Stores the quiz questions of linear search
-- `binary_search`: Stores the quiz questions of binary search
+- `binary_search` Stores the quiz questions of binary search
-- `bubble_sort`: Stores the quiz questions of bubble sort
+- `bubble_sort` Stores the quiz questions of bubble sort
-- `insertion_sort`: Stores the quiz questions of insertion sort
+- `insertion_sort` Stores the quiz questions of insertion sort
-- `merge_sort`: Stores the quiz questions merge sort
+- `merge_sort` Stores the quiz questions merge sort

 A picture of the database schema which contains the details of each table is given in the next section.